João Novais: Braga

 Novais transferred to fellow top-flight club S.C.
 Braga in May 2018, on a five-year deal after activating his €1.5 million buyout clause.
 He scored his first goal on 16 August in a 2–2 home draw with FC Zorya Luhansk in the third qualifying round of the UEFA Europa League, though his side was eliminated on the away goals rule; his first league season at the Estádio Municipal de Braga yielded one goal, consolation in the 6–2 away loss to S.L.
 Benfica on 23 December.

 On 25 January 2020, Novais was a last-minute substitute for João Palhinha in the League Cup final, which his team won 1–0 against Porto.
 Four days later he was sent off at the end of a 2–1 victory at nearby Moreirense F.C. for a foul on Abdu Conté, and missed the next game against Sporting CP through suspension.
 In the following season's Taça de Portugal, he scored a penalty kick in a 7–0 defeat of Clube Olímpico do Montijo in the fourth round, and came off the bench in the 2–1 final win over Benfica on 23 May 2021.

 Novais was loaned to Alanyaspor of the Turkish Süper Lig on 19 August 2021 with an option to buy.
 He shared teams with compatriots José Marafona, Daniel Candeias and Wilson Eduardo during his one season.

 Al Bataeh

 Novais cancelled the last year of his Braga contract on 11 August 2022, and signed for UAE Pro League side Al Bataeh Club.
 He scored on his debut on 2 September, concluding a 2–0 win at Ittihad Kalba FC on the first day of the campaign.

+Later career

+On 11 July 2023, Novais returned to Alanyaspor on a two-year deal.
+He went back to Portugal for the 2024–25 season, however, on a contract of the same duration at Rio Ave, also his former employers.

+On 10 September 2025, Novais joined Saudi First Division League club Al-Jabalain FC.
+He made his debut a day later, in the 2–1 victory against Al-Batin FC.